A First-Timer’s Guide to Winston-Salem: 11 Things to Do

 It starts downtown with the Kimpton Cardinal Hotel, set inside the iconic 1929 Reynolds Building, a striking Art Deco tower that served as the prototype for the Empire State Building.
 Just steps away, the 1929 Pepper Building is another architectural standout, now home to the boutique Hotel Indigo.

-Nearby, the Historic Brookstown Inn offers a different kind of charm, with exposed beams, original brickwork, and cozy rooms inside a restored 19th-century cotton mill.
+Also downtown, the Historic Brookstown Inn offers a different kind of charm, with exposed beams, original brickwork, and cozy rooms inside a restored 19th-century cotton mill.

 For something more grand, head to Graylyn Estate, a castle-like retreat set on 55 rolling acres, where storybook architecture meets upscale amenities, earning it recognition as one of the top boutique hotels in the country.
 Smaller stays shine, too.
 The Shaffner Inn and Summit Street Inns offer intimate accommodations inside beautifully preserved historic homes, while Zevely Inn places you right in the heart of Old Salem for a fully immersive stay.

 Learn more about these and other historic overnight options in our Historic Stays Guide.
-Learn more about these and other historic overnight options in our Historic Stays Guide.

 Hungry For More?

-You’ve got the highlights, now make sure you taste the city, too.
-From Moravian treats to Carolina ’cue to Southern specialties, Winston-Salem’s food scene is a big part of the experience.
-Start with our Dining FAQ, a helpful primer on what to eat, where to go, and how to navigate the local scene.
-For more inspiration, explore our full Food & Drink page and start planning your next meal.
+From Moravian treats to Carolina BBQ to Southern specialties, the city's food scene is a big part of the experience.
+Start with our Dining FAQ, a helpful primer on what to eat and how to navigate the scene.
+For more dining and drinking inspiration, explore our Food & Drink page and start planning your next meal.